Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

 * Use the [`--key-store-path`](../../Reference/CLI/CLI-Syntax.md#key-store-path) option to specify the location of the signing key configuration files.
-* Specify the [subcommand] to indicate which platform to use.
-Valid commands are `eth1`, `eth2`, and `filecoin`.
-You can only specify one platform when starting Web3Signer.
+* Specify the [subcommand] to indicate which signing mode to use.
+Valid subcommands are `eth1`, `eth2`, and `filecoin`.
+You can only specify one signing mode when starting Web3Signer.

 !!! note